Setting Up Your Basic Beat Sequencer Settings In FL Studio

 *Also notice that my mastering volume level is turned way down to about 60%.

 Lastly, make sure you master your beat properly, in whichever program you use for mastering, (i.e. FL Studio, Adobe Audition, Pro Tools, etc.) because audio mixing and mastering a record can make or break a record.

-Listen bellow the final track created fallowing the steps and techniques presented above:
+Listen below the final track created following the steps and techniques presented above:

-If you have any questions about this tutorial please feel free to leave your comment bellow.
+If you have any questions about this tutorial please feel free to leave your comment below.
 So until next time, “Stay Hungry, Stay Humble and Stay Creative”.

 Also read: How To Make EDM Music